Transferable Deep Reinforcement Learning Framework for Autonomous Vehicles with Joint Radar-Data Communications: Related Works

 In~\cite{cao2020, ren2019, ren2020}, the authors proposed time division approaches to optimize the resource sharing between radar detection function and data communication function.
-In~\cite{ren2019}, a time slotted JRC network with uncoordinated setup is considered in which the radar detection probability and data communication throughput were studied.
-However, the fundamental tradeoff of radar-communications coexistence with flexible configuration remains unexplored.
+In~\cite{ren2019}, a time-slotted JRC network with an uncoordinated setup was considered in which the radar detection probability and data communication throughput were studied.
+The authors considered two performance metrics, i.e., (i) the maximum achievable detection range of the radar given a tolerable false alarm rate and (ii) the network throughput.
+Radar update rate and network density were also taken into consideration to evaluate the trade-off of the radar performance and communication performance of the system.
+However, the fundamental trade-off of radar-communications coexistence with flexible configurations remained unexplored.
 The authors in~\cite{cao2020} proposed a time allocation approach for a bistatic automotive radar system aiming to maximize the probability of detection under different conditions of the communication channel.
 Simulation results showed that with different channel conditions, the optimal portions between radar operation time and data communication operation time are different.
 In~\cite{ren2020}, the authors proposed a time-sharing scheme in which a JRC node can switch between radar mode and communication mode based on the requirements of radar, i.e., maximum detection range.
+Simulation results showed that longer communication packet length (i.e., slower radar update rate) can achieve better radar range and higher communication throughput.
 Although the approaches in~\cite{cao2020, ren2020} can exploit the simplicity of switching-based JRC mechanism~\cite{luong2020}, they are either limited by the number of considered targets~\cite{cao2020} or with fixed settings during operation time relied on the radar maximum detection range~\cite{ren2020}.